idcrook/i-dotfiles/@macos/README-macos.md

 ### Control-Space capture

+#### Catalina 10.15.6 and later?

+Things are reorganized. - In `System Preferences > Language & Region` there's a `preferred language" setting for Global and by App.

+There is an `Input Sources` Tab in Catalina `System Preferences > Keyboard` where the additional Input Source can be added.
+However, the workaround to bring up Input Sources in the `System Preferences > Keyboard` tab now named `Shortcuts` does not seem to be required as the <kbd>Ctrl-SPACE</kbd> shortcuts are not enabled on a fresh Catalina install.

+#### Prior

 Via [https://forum.sublimetext.com/t/os-x-control-space-not-working/2145/3](https://forum.sublimetext.com/t/os-x-control-space-not-working/2145/3)

 Control-Space is reserved by OS X for changing keyboard layouts.
 Unintuitively, you have to enable the feature to disable the keyboard shortcut (and free up the key combo).
 To do this: